Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Klein & Wilson's client was a prominent anesthesiologist.
 Following a traffic accident, he suffered carpal tunnel syndrome, for which the insurance company paid partial disability benefits.
 However, after releasing the insurance company from any claim for partial disability, the client found he was still not improving.
 The insurance company refused to pay any further benefits, and Klein & Wilson sued on behalf of the client.
 After getting the case ready for trial, the insurance company settled for a confidential amount.

 Klein & Wilson represented a general contractor and an insulation installer in a subrogation case (arising out of a fire) where the insurance company claimed damages of approximately $500,000.
 Klein & Wilson persuaded the insurance company that the court might disqualify the insurance company's fire expert under People v.
 Kelly (1976) 17 Cal.3d 24.
 At mediation, Klein & Wilson provided evidence that the insurance company's fire expert made a critical mistake in not investigating a potential cause of the fire, and then destroying the evidence that could have exonerated Klein & Wilson's client.
 Subsequently, Klein & Wilson settled the dispute for less than $100,000.

 Vera Townhomes Homeowners' Association v.
 State Farm

-In conjunction with the construction defect case referenced above, Klein & Wilson filed a first party claim against State Farm Insurance.
-The claim was rejected, and Klein & Wilson filed an action for bad faith against the insurance company.
+Klein & Wilson filed a first party claim against State Farm Insurance.
+The insurance company rejected the claim, and Klein & Wilson filed an action for bad faith against the insurance company.
 Before any depositions were taken, State Farm settled by paying the association's entire claim.
-The settlement amount is confidential.